 Here, you can stay at the Man Eaters Lodge, where you can learn about how the king of the jungle, the lion, fought back against being hunted as a member of the big five.
 Man Eaters Lodge is located near the Tsavo River railway bridge which, when constructed in 1898 by the British, was terrorized by two giant rogue killer lions.
 Approximately 140 of the railway workers were killed.
 Yes, you read that correctly.
 The story is so incredible that it was adapted into a movie, The Ghost and the Darkness, starring Michael Douglas and Val Kilmer.
 Besides the fascinating history, you can spot wildlife right from the riverside lodge camp, including elephants, hippos and crocodiles.

-For a more luxurious experience, we suggest you look at the Sheldrick Wildlife Trust, which has a range of premium eco-lodges located throughout Kenya.
-They are great supporters of Kenya’s wildlife through sustainable tourism.
+For a more luxurious experience, we suggest you look at the Zanzibar Resort Experts who specialise in luxury safari tours and accommodation throughout Tanzania.
+They are great supporters of Tanzania's wildlife through sustainable tourism.

 Other wildlife you may encounter: